 For example: If your policy has a compulsory excess of £150 and you add a voluntary excess of £250, you will need to pay £400 if you claim.
 If you were making a claim for £1,000, your insurance provider would pay the remaining £600 (£1,000 - £400).

 Already insured?
 You can find out how much your excess is by checking your policy documents or by contacting your insurer to find out.

 Looking for cover?
 If you are applying for a new policy make sure you check the compulsory excess before you decide whether to add a voluntary amount to your cover.

 Many insurers charge a higher compulsory excess if you are a young driver because young drivers are seen as more likely to be involved in an accident.
-Insurers offset the risk by increasing the amount you would need to pay if you make a claim.
+Insurers offset part of the risk by increasing the amount you would need to pay if you made a claim.

 For example, an insurer might charge: